-Towards the end of 2019, spy shots of the Taycan Cross Turismo being tested in the snow with dodgy camouflage were carried by international publications including motor1.com showing key details of the estate EV.
+Towards the end of 2019, spy shots of the Porsche Taycan Cross Turismo being tested in the snow with dodgy camouflage were carried by international publications including motor1.com showing key details of the crossover EV.
 Although similar in shape to the Porsche Panamera Sport Turismo in some angles, the Cross Turismo gets squared off headlamp units, which is a big differentiator when the car is approaching.
 The roofline is similar but one key difference would be the roof angle at the back.
 A tweet shared by Steven Hopemaster reveals part of the car.
 The car’s main competitors would be the gas-powered Audi RS6 and Mercedes-AMG E63.

 The Taycan Cross Turismo is expected to get the same (global) variants as its electric sibling, and so, there should be 4S, Turbo and Turbo S versions on the brochure.
 The Taycan Turbo versions currently get a 93.4 kWh Performance battery Plus pack, that offers a range of up to 450 km per charge.
 It is unclear if Porsche will be going for an adjusted output to neutralize the difference in the size of the Cross Turismo.